 The one silver lining of the COVID-19 pandemic is that the world realized how great remote work can be.
 We are at a point in history where interest in remote jobs and digital nomading is higher than ever, with some predicting it will increase even more.
-Unfortunately, with all these new remote work opportunities arising, scams have also increased.
+But while all these new opportunities appeared, scams have also increased.

 The end goal is usually to get you to send them money or give them enough details for them to steal your identity, which they can then use to obtain money illegally.
 Some of the scams are obvious, but many are so good that they could trick even the most vigilant among us.
 After all, scammers are professionals.
 They are just as good at this as you are at your job.